Mystievous/mysti-discord-template/README.md

 ### Dynamic Component Data
 In many situations, you may wish to have a component created by the bot that has an assigned "label", to identify it.

-For instance, imagine you have a command where users can submit images, and you want buttons where other users could like them, and have that synced to the database.
-It won't cut it to just have all the component ids be `like`!
+For instance, imagine you have a command where users can submit images, and you want buttons where other users could like them, and have that synced to the database, without using reactions.
+It might not cut it to just have all the component ids be set to `like`, as that would cause the interactions to look the same!
 In this case, you could give each one custom data that corresponds to the database Row ID of the image it's attached to.

 Behind the scenes, this concatenates the regular ID of the button with the custom data with a semicolon between.